President, Unlimited Priorities

 Before joining TechBooks, Iris was General Manager, U.S. Operations, for Pacific Data Conversion Corp.
 (PDCC), where she had full responsibility for sales and marketing while also managing the administrative, financial and production functions of the company.
 She joined PDCC during its founding in 1993, remained through its acquisition by SPI Technologies in 1998, and left to join TechBooks in 2002.
 During an extensive career in information publishing, Iris has had increasingly responsible roles with a number of information industry leaders including The H. W. Wilson Company, R. R. Bowker, BRS Information Services and Saztec International.

 Originally from New York City, Iris earned a Bachelor of Arts degree in communications from H. H. Lehman College, Bronx, NY, and an MBA in sales, marketing and communications from Fordham University in New York.
-She resides in Florida with her husband and three dogs.
+She resides in Florida with her husband and four dogs.

 Administration & Technology Team